daniellavoie/confluent-platform-bosh-release/doc/security-cheatsheet.md

+# Security Cheatsheet

-# Output SSL Handshake info from running component
+## Output SSL Handshake info from running component

 Add the following JVM param to the component you are looking to debug: